Singapore Mathematical Olympiad: Junior Section

-There are two rounds in the Junior Section: a written round (Round 1) and an invitational round (Round 2).
+There are two rounds in the Junior Section: a written round (Round 1) and a special round (Round 2).

-The paper in Round 1 comprises 5 multiple-choice questions, each with five options, and 20 short answer questions.
+The paper in Round 1 comprises 5 multiple-choice questions, each with five options, and 30 short answer questions until 2017.
+From 2018 onwards, The paper has 20 short answer questions instead.
 The Junior section is geared towards Lower Secondary students, and topics tested include number theory, combinatorics, geometry, algebra, and probability.

 Beginning in 2006, a second round was added, based on the Senior Invitational Round, in the form of a 5-question, 3-hour long paper requiring full-length solutions.
 Only the top 10% of students from Round 1 are eligible to take Round 2.

 Senior Section

 There are two rounds in the Senior Section: a written round (Round 1) and an invitational round (Round 2).

 The paper in Round 1 comprises 5 multiple-choice questions, each with five options, and 20 short answer questions.
 The Senior section is geared towards Upper Secondary students, and topics tested include number theory, combinatorics, geometry, algebra, and probability.

 The second round, the Senior Invitational Round consists of a 5-question, 4-hour long paper requiring full-length solutions.
 Only the top 10% of students from Round 1 are eligible to take Round 2.